manumolina/PanTEon/README.md

 ```
 Now download the latest version of the PanTEon Database (https://zenodo.org/XXXXXXXXX) and place it in the data/ folder.

+Finally, access to PanTEon Database (https://zenodo.org/XXXXXXXXX) and download the trained models you are interested in (e.g. All species, Animalia, Plantae, etc).
+This directory is the one you need to indicate in the -d parameter when using the inference module.

 ## Testing:
 After successfully installing PanTEon_env, you can test it using the testing data contained in this repository.
 To do so, first you must activate the conda environment:
 ```